A month enhancer plan formulated in treating Arthritis, Rheumatism, Osteoporosis & Spondylosis.

 Uric acid crystals, infections or underlying disease, such as psoriasis or lupus, can cause other types of arthritis.

 Treatments vary depending on the type of arthritis.
-The main goals of arthritis treatments are to reduce symptoms and improve quality of life.
+The main goals of the treatments are to stop symptoms and improve quality of life.